yunusskeete/scp-showcase/README.md

 # [Spatial Context Protocol](https://yunusskeete.github.io/scp/)

-> A protocol for AI agents that understand the physical world — able to navigate buildings, identify locations, and control their environment in real time.
+> A protocol for AI agents that understand the physical world — enabling LLMs to navigate buildings, identify locations, and control their environment in real time.

 ## Overview